arfc/saltproc/README.md

 The documentation for SaltProc can be found at [arfc.github.io/saltproc/](http://arfc.github.io/saltproc/).
 The entire contents of that
-website can be built from the `doc` directory in the repositiory using the following steps
+website can be built from the `doc` directory in the repositiory using the following steps with the [`conda`](https://docs.conda.io/en/latest/) tool:

 1. `conda env create -f doc/doc-environment.yml`
 2. `cd doc/`